1-Detection of Gases, Gas Concentration Measurements

 2- What are LEL and UEL?

-LEL and UEL are the abbreviations of the English words “Lower Explosive Limit” and “Upper Explosive Limit”, respectively.
-(Also used as LFL and UFL.)
+LEL and UEL are the abbreviations of “Lower Explosive Limit” and “Upper Explosive Limit”, respectively.
+(Also used as LFL and UFL, which stands for Lower Flammability Limit and Upper Flammability Limit.)

 These measurements are useful in specifying the amount of flammable-explosive gases.
 Flammable gases do not show combustion-explosion characteristics with any amount of leakage, they become flammable in a specific range of combustible gas-air mixture.
 The lower limit of this range is called LEL, and the upper limit is called UEL.
-Since the mixture at the ratios below the LEL level is a thin mixture in terms of the amount of flammable gas, and since there is too much flammable gas in the mixture at the ratios above the UEL level combustion-explosion cannot occur since there is insufficient oxygen in the environment.
+Since the mixture at the ratios below the LEL level is a ‘thin’ mixture in terms of the amount of flammable gas, combustion or explosion will not occur.
+At rates above the UEL level, combustion or explosion will not occur because there is too much flammable gas in the mixture (insufficient oxygen in the environment).

-Each combustible gas has its own LEL – UEL range.
+Each combustible gas has its own LEL and UEL range.
 LEL and UEL values of some gases are given in the table below.

 Source: International Labor Organization (ILO)